US: Russia talks on Afghanistan 'unlikely to yield progress'

 That decision comes as the Taliban escalates attacks across Afghanistan.
 It has refused direct talks with Kabul, even as it seeks to raises its diplomatic profile in the region and calls for talks with the U.S. which it views as the real power behind the Afghan government.
 The insurgent group has yet to respond to President Ashraf Ghani's offer earlier this week of a conditional cease-fire for the duration of the Eid al-Adha religious holiday that began Tuesday.

+Khalilzad, who did not respond to queries about his potential new role, is expected to visit South Asia soon, according to the officials, who were not authorized to publicly discuss personnel matters and spoke on condition of anonymity.

+A native of Afghanistan who was educated at the American University in Beirut and the University of Chicago, Khalilzad is a diplomatic veteran in Republican foreign policy circles and has also served as U.S. ambassador to Iraq and the United Nations.
+He was considered for secretary of state by the Trump transition team, notably after introducing then-candidate Donald Trump at his first major foreign policy speech during the campaign.

-Still, the top U.S. commander in Afghanistan said the U.S.-led coalition sees hope in Taliban statements in recent months indicating interest in a negotiations to end the 17-year war, and Afghan public and religious clerics' desire for peace.
+Despite escalating violence in Afghanistan, the top U.S. commander there said Wednesday that the U.S.-led coalition sees hope in Taliban statements in recent months indicating interest in a negotiations to end the 17-year war, and Afghan public and religious clerics' desire for peace.
 He contended that could lead to political reconciliation.

-"We have an unprecedented window of opportunity for peace now," Gen. John Nicholson told Pentagon reporters from Kabul on Wednesday.
+"We have an unprecedented window of opportunity for peace now," Gen. John Nicholson told Pentagon reporters from Kabul.
 His comments came just a day after rockets slammed into the heart of Kabul as Ghani delivered a speech for the Eid holiday, highlighting the precarious security even in the heavily protected capital.

 Nicholson did not address the Russia talks.
 U.S.-Russian ties are increasingly strained.
 Washington has eyed Russian engagement in Afghanistan and its links to the Taliban with suspicion.
 Moscow says it is encouraging the insurgents to abandon hostilities and engage in a dialogue with the Afghan government.